ElPorra/leoilab-react-assessment/readme.md

 ### About the project
 For this project I used ReactNative with Axios for fetching JSON data from the API.
 Jests for Unit Testing, and React-Navigation for routing.
-Always leting apart the logic and the calls to the API from the components, and relying in custom services and helpers.
+Always leting apart the logic and the calls to the API from the components and relying in custom services and helpers.